The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 * Creates a bubble with 10% mitigation and a regen (100 potency, 15s).
 * Total potency: 100 (initial potency) + 500 (regen ticks) = 600.
-* Do not use if synced below Level 78 unless the mitigation is necessary for survival (ultimates and minimum ilvl content).
+* Do not use if synced below Level 78 unless the mitigation is necessary for survival (Ultimates and minimum item level content).
 * Use instead of Lustrate or Indomitability if the party will remain inside the bubble and there is enough time for the regen to heal – Sacred Soil provides as much healing as Lustrate and also provides mitigation.

 ![Indomitability](https://xivapi.com/i/002000/002806_hr1.png)